Water park: Indoor water parks

 Some of the first indoor water parks are Tikibad at Duinrell (The Netherlands, 1984), Nautiland located at Haguenau (France, 1984), the Aqua Mundo at Center Parc De Eemhof located at Zeewolde (The Netherlands, 1980) and Alpamare (Pfäffikon) (Switzerland, 1977).

 In 1986 World Waterpark was open in Edmonton, Alberta, Canada at the West Edmonton Mall.
 It is in 2016 the largest indoor water park in North America.

-Tropical Islands Resort (Germany), with an area of 66000 m2, is in 2016 the largest indoor water park in the world.
+Tropical Islands Resort (Germany), with an area of 66000 m2, was in 2016 the largest indoor water park in the world.

 With five indoor water parks, Wisconsin Dells, Wisconsin has been dubbed the "Water Park Capital of the World".
 It showcases several of America's largest indoor and outdoor water parks, such as Noah's Ark Water Park.
 Wisconsin Dells is also home to the first indoor water park in the United States, which was debuted in 1994 by the Polynesian Resort Hotel.

 Success in extending the tourist season and turning water park resorts into vacation destinations has resulted in tremendous industry growth.
 Usually, resort hotels featuring massive indoor water parks have been reserved for overnight guests.
 Companies like Great Wolf Resorts/Great Wolf Lodge and Kalahari Resorts have branched out from their origin in Wisconsin Dells to open new locations around the country.
 Mt.
 Olympus Theme and Water Park (formerly Family Land) is another huge water park in the Dells.

 The largest indoor water park in the UK is Sandcastle Water Park in Blackpool, England, which opened in 1986.

 There are many water parks in southern Europe where the climate suits a long season.
 For example, in Portugal's Algarve, there are three main parks: Aqualand, Aquashow, and Slide and Splash.